-I/We enclose \$...... to help keep Christianity | I enclose a cheque/money order payable to Aid to alive in the land of Christ's birth.
+I/We enclose \$...... to help keep Christianity | I enclose a cheque/money order payable to Aid to the Church in Need OR please debit my Visa or Mastercard alive in the land of Christ's birth.

-Yes please send me the set of 6 Christmas tre

-Made from olive wood, this delightful set of hand carved ornaments is powerfully evocative of Christ's birthplace, The Christmas tree ornaments are lovingly, handcrafted by families in need in Bethlehem and your donation helps them survive.
+Yes please send me the set of 6 Christmas tree ornaments Made from olive wood, this delightful set of hand carved Exp.
+Date/ Signature ornaments is powerfully evocative of Christ's birthplace, The Christmas tree ornaments are Mr/Mrs/Ms/Sr/Rev lovingly, handcrafted by families in need in Bethlehem and Address them survive.
+Postcode Ph Aid to the Church in Need a Catholic charity dependent of on the Holy See, providing pastoral relief to needy and oppressed Churches young voices at st anne's, temora